 From time to time the Fund may focus its investments (i.e., invest more than 15% of its total assets) in one or more particular sectors.
-As of December 31, 2023, the Fund focused its investments in the consumer discretionary, health care, industrials and information technology sectors.
+As of December 31, 2023, the Fund focused its investments in the health care and information technology sectors.